kroshu/kinect_ros/README.md

 ![](https://latex.codecogs.com/svg.latex?&space;\Theta{}_6=\mathrm{sgn}(x)*\mathrm{atan2}\(\Delta{}z_{wrist},\sqrt{\Delta{}x_{wrist}^2+\Delta{}y_{wrist}^2}\))

 The trigonometric calculations and coordinate transformations could be easily implemented with math and eigen packages, the resulting joint angles sent to the joint controller node for execution.
-The implementation is done in the map_arm package, which filters the incoming markers for the necessary ones and calculates the inverse kinamtics, finally publishing the reference joint states.
+The implementation is done in the map_arm package, which filters the incoming markers for the necessary ones and calculates the inverse kinematics, finally publishing the reference joint states.

 ## Modularity